theweebcoders/CommercialBreaker/README.md

 ### Generalized Improvements

 - [ ] Find an alternative to DizqueTV that allows for mid episode flex or add it to DizqueTV myself
+- [ ] Add episode descriptions to cut Anime
+- [ ] Add boolean "Allow Disjointed Lineup" set to False by default
+  - [ ] If False, when you reach a bump that does not connect to another bump, rollback, try again, and add to "Broken Connections" table.
+    - [ ] When no bumps can be added stop there and write the "Broken Connections" table to database

 ### GUI Enhancements